How to Apply for SEBI Research Analyst Exam (NISM Series 15)

 This means:

-A person living outside India cannot directly obtain SEBI RA registration.
+A person living outside India cannot directly obtain SEBI Research Analyst Registration.

 But that does not mean NRIs cannot work in research.